cnov20/triangleMaxTotalAdjacent/README.md

 4. Possible multiple levels of loops / multiple levels of array-dimensions needed for items within each line
 5. Run through steps 4-11 or 6-11 above

+# Test Cases(s) / Edge Cases
+1. Account for “0” values
+2. Account for negatives
+3. Account for “bad” data / “bad” user input
+4. Identify invalid elements of data — Add helper function to validate data-set (numbers only, no strings, no objects, etc.)
+5. “Clean” / scrub data — Add helper function to remove invalid elements/data and re-arrange elements to keep original/triangle structure in place, and original order of elements — both line by line and within each line

-Possible Data Structures to use:
+# Possible Data Structures to use:
 	1. Array (sorted / unsorted / key-value pairs)
 	2. Object
 	3. Hash Table
 	4. Tree — Binary-tree

-Possible Approaches to use:
+# Possible Approaches to use:
 1. Brute-force — iterate through all possible paths and keep running total based on adding of elements, keep max total as well, compare the two, until end of the data set / text file, and finally — return (what should be) the max value of the data set.
 2. Binary Search — for each line to find max of each line/set of numbers within overall data set (?)
 3. Recursion — given the triangle’s tree-like structure, this may help to assemble this as a binary-tree/binary-search-tree to parse
 4. Dynamic Programming — “Sliding-window” type of approach of determining max of adjacent elements and repeating the process as you make your way through the data-set / text-file.
 - [ ] Dynamic Programming — slice/delete/remove values from data-set as they are accounted for / added to the running and/or max total, in conjunction with or to facilitate the “sliding window” approachmfiemfewfew

-Simple Case / Example Provided
+# Simple Case / Example Provided
 1. Initialize array to give the data some structure
 2. Initialize maxTotalSum variable
 3. Set maxTotalSum var to first number of triangle / array — maxSumTotal = array[0] (e.g. 5, in the example provided)
 4. Run through steps 4-11 or 6-11 above

-Test Cases(s) / Edge Cases
-1. Account for “0” values
-2. Account for negatives
-3. Account for “bad” data / “bad” user input
-4. Identify invalid elements of data — Add helper function to validate data-set (numbers only, no strings, no objects, etc.)
-5. “Clean” / scrub data — Add helper function to remove invalid elements/data and re-arrange elements to keep original/triangle structure in place, and original order of elements — both line by line and within each line